shivaneej/Inkly/README.md

 ## Features
 - **Streaks**: Keep track of how consistent you are with your journaling.
 Streaks are mainly for positive reinforcement.
+- **Friends**: Add friends to keep track of their journaling.
+You can also send them stickers to remind them to journal.
 - **Stickers**: Send stickers to friends to encourage them to journal.
 All users have access to pre-designed stickers, while custom stickers are a premium feature.

 ## Future Scope